Klaus Stimeder

-Klaus Josef Stimeder (aka JM Stim, *March 17, 1975, in Schaerding), is an Austrian author and a journalist who lives in Los Angeles, California.
-In Germany, Switzerland, and Austria he became known as a war reporter and as the founder and publisher of Datum magazine.
+Klaus Josef Stimeder (born 17 March 1975), better known by the pseudonym JM Stim, is an Austrian author and a former journalist who lives in Los Angeles, California.
+In Germany, Switzerland, and Austria he became known as a War correspondent and as the founder and publisher of DATUM – Seiten der Zeit magazine.
 In the US and Canada he is mostly known for his 2011 book Here is Berlin.

 Early life and education

 Stimeder grew up in the Upper Austrian village of Obernberg am Inn.
 During his childhood and teenage years, Stimeder's most significant influence was his uncle Franz Martin who was living in Salzburg.
-In the seventies and eighties, many Austrian artists and writers gathered in Martin's apartments (e.g. Schloss Freisaal) whose works and lifestyles had a big impact on Stim (i.e., H. C. Artmann, for whose readings Martin had been delivering the musical support, Thomas Bernhard, Peter Handke, and Lucas Suppin).
+In the 1970s and 1980s, many Austrian artists and writers gathered in Martin's Schloss Freisaal apartment whose works and lifestyles had a big impact on him (i.e., H. C. Artmann, for whose readings Martin had been delivering the musical support, Thomas Bernhard, Peter Handke, and Lucas Suppin).

 Stimeder studied at the University of California Los Angeles, where he graduated Phi Beta Kappa.
-He also holds a Master’s degree in Migration studies from the University of Oxford.
+He also holds a Master's degree in Migration studies from the University of Oxford.

 Career

-Stimeder started a career in journalism in 1998 at Format for which he covered the war in Kosovo, Northern Ireland, Israel, the Palestinian territories, and the aftermath of Hurricane Mitch in Nicaragua.
+Stimeder started a career in journalism in 1998 at Format for which he covered the Kosovo War, Northern Ireland, Israel, the Palestinian territories, and the aftermath of Hurricane Mitch in Nicaragua.
 In 2000 he went to New York City to intern at New Yorker Staats-Zeitung.
-In New York, Stimeder learned about the New York Times' Code of Ethics and the work of The New Yorker's fact-checking department.
-Based on these experiences, he later wrote the first-ever Code of Ethics for an Austrian periodical.
+In New York, Stimeder learned about the New York Times Code of Ethics and the work of The New Yorker's fact-checking department.
+Based on these experiences, he later published the first-ever Code of Ethics of an Austrian periodical.

 After covering the wars in Afghanistan and Iraq, he interned at Berlin daily Tagesspiegel before joining Der Standard as a sports reporter.
 While working at Der Standard, Stimeder met London-based financial consultant Johann Weyringer with whom he founded DATUM – Seiten der Zeit.
-Datum's editorial concept was based on The New Yorker and German weeklies Die Zeit and Süddeutsche Zeitung Magazin.
+DATUM's editorial concept was based on The New Yorker and German weeklies Die Zeit and Süddeutsche Zeitung Magazin.
 The first issue was published in Vienna in May 2004.

-As publisher and editor, Stimeder won over renowned artists, politicians, actors, and scientists as contributors i.e., Actionist painter Günter Brus, EU Commissioner Johannes Hahn, actor Karl Markovics, philosopher Franz Schuh, and quantum physicist Anton Zeilinger.
-He also co-initiated a series of literary events ("Datum presents") that brought Chuck Palahniuk, Ian Rankin, Sven Regener, Juli Zeh, FM Einheit of Einstürzende Neubauten to Austria's Capital.
+As publisher and editor, Stimeder won over renowned artists, politicians, actors, and scientists as contributors, i.e., Viennese Actionism Painter and Performance Artist Günter Brus, European Commissioner Johannes Hahn, actor Karl Markovics, philosopher Franz Schuh, and Quantum Mechanics Nobel Laureate Anton Zeilinger.
+He also co-initiated a series of literature events ("DATUM presents") that brought Chuck Palahniuk, Ian Rankin, Sven Regener, Juli Zeh, and FM Einheit of Einstürzende Neubauten to Austria's Capital.

 Under Stimeder's leadership, DATUM won numerous international and national awards for its stories and design.
-In September 2005, it was named "International best news magazine" by Tyler Brûlé in his column "Fast lane" in the Financial Times.
-In 2008, he was named "Head of the Best School for Young Writers in the Country" by trade publication "The Journalist."
+In September 2005, it was named "International Best News Magazine" by Tyler Brûlé in his Financial Times column "Fast Lane".
+In 2008, he was named "Principal of the Best School for Young Writers in the Country" by trade publication "The Journalist."
 Stimeder was the first journalist who was granted a face-to-face interview with Mahmoud Mohamed, who became Austria's most notorious Jihadist.